ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 MFBT is an ideology that backs speedy delivery of software and fast iteration of development.
 It means that even if you break things down, that’s okay - as long as you’re faster than your competitors in rebuilding it.
 The speed of shipping code & features is paramount.
 The idea is to fail fast & fail often.

-The mantra advocates getting it out there and see if it works.
+This mantra advocates getting it out there and see if it works.
 Learn from mistakes & keep iterating.

 ### The Bug Cost in software development

 It's easy to see why MFBT works so well with software development.
 It’s because the bug cost (the monetary loss that the bug causes) is low in the virtual world.

 Broke your library management system?
 No worries - engineers will night the bug out.

-That fancy feature of your new app is throwing tantrums?
+Is the fancy feature of your new app throwing tantrums?
 Bet on your engineering team to debug it within a week.

 <center>
 <figure>